 In the summer of 2017, alongside the medical school application processes, Maddi found the time to complete her teacher Pilates Mat Certification in Edmonton under her first Pilates mentor, Steven Bryson.
-She has now been accepted into medical school and so will focus most of her attention on that, while still graciously continuing some Pilates work and dance technique coaching with DAS.
+She is now pursuing a career in the field of medicine, while still graciously continuing some Pilates work and dance technique coaching with DAS.
 Her work in the medical field lends a unique perspective to her Pilates training and allows her students to gain knowledge in anatomy and physiology in a way that is rarely available through regular fitness classes.

 What you can expect from Maddi’s teaching is an educational and eye-opening movement experience.
 Her classes always start with breathing and internalizing one’s focus.
 From there, she teaches how to access intrinsic core stabilizers via one’s breath to achieve optimal alignment and muscle balances.
 Since there are many ways of learning, she teaches with her voice for the listeners, demonstrations for the visuals, and uses tactile techniques for the kinesthetic learners.
 Questions and dialog in regard to what individuals are feeling during the movements is heavily encouraged to help create a learning environment for all, making Maddi a fantastic addition to Dance Alive Studios!

 Madame Juliette Perrey-Perez, ARAD – Guest Teacher

 Madame Juliette created Juliette’s Dance Centre 30 years ago and became Caelia’s Ballet teacher around 2004.
 She trained Caelia through four levels of Ballet exams and over 7 years of dance.
 She created an opportunity for Caelia’s introduction to teaching by requesting her as an assistant in 2008 and encouraged her to spread her wings from there.
 A major portion of Caelia’s experiences as a dancer and teacher were facilitated and continue to be supported by Madame Juliette.
 While Madame’s current involvement with Dance Alive consists of exam supervision and coaching classes, her mentorship and guidance over the years has been invaluable in its implementation.
 This studio literally could not have started without her, and the faculty and students of Dance Alive are deeply grateful for her contribution.